Taking Care of Foster CATS and Kittens

 Here is how you may want to introduce your cat to the new environment.
 If your foster cat seems comfortable skipping any of these steps, you can of course follow their pace.

-1. Create a base camp (a small area that your cat can claim as their own to feel safe)
+Before they arrive create a base camp - a small area that your foster cat (or family of kittens) can claim as their own to feel safe:

-3. Make sure to provide a hiding spot and a high spot near the base camp
+Make sure to provide a hiding spot and a high spot near the base camp.
+A box with some blankets inside is a great starting point.

 SUPPLY List